nix0x00/JavaEE/README.md

 # JavaEE
-Web projects developed using Java.
+Web projects developed as part of academic coursework using Java.